square/workflow-swift/Samples/AsyncWorker/README.md

 `AsyncWorkerWorkflow.swift` contains the `Worker` implementation.

-This sample uses a local swift package reference for Workflow so that the Development.podspec didn't have to have it's iOS deployment target increased to iOS 13+.
+This sample uses a local swift package reference for Workflow so that the Development.podspec doesn't have to have it's iOS deployment target increased to iOS 13+.